24 Nov A Guide to Different Types of Pool Finishes

 Aggregate finish is a higher level of concrete pool finish next to standard plaster.
 It is a mixture of solid concrete (cement), sand, and water, ornamented with any of the following: pebbles, quartz, coloured glass beads, or river stones.
 An aggregate pool finish can have either a bumpy texture (Exposed Aggregate) or a smooth texture (Polished Aggregate).

 In terms of cost, an aggregate finish is a bit more expensive than a plaster finish as it usually costs around $4.70-$5.00/foot.
-However, it has a longer lifespan depending on the materials used; quartz can last for 7 to years and pebbles can last for 10 to 20 years.
+However, it has a longer lifespan depending on the materials used; quartz can last for at least seven years and pebbles can last for ten to 20 years.
 It also requires less maintenance because of its natural algae resistance.

 Only the exposed aggregate finish has real drawbacks because it can hurt to walk on, and it can harbor calcium build-up in the long run.
 If you want to avoid these downsides, a polished aggregate finish is your best option.
 But whichever type of aggregate finish you choose, it will be more aesthetically pleasing than standard plaster.